sungsoo-ahn/2025/_posts/2025-04-28-unlearning-pitfalls.md

 Imagine the apartment shrinks due to renovations or collapses slightly due to an earthquake.
 The small storage room would also shrink, causing the previously hidden boxes to spill back into the main apartment and come to light.
 A similar phenomenon occurs in fake unlearning when structural changes, such as **quantization** or **pruning**, are applied to the model.
 These operations can inadvertently reveal the supposedly forgotten knowledge.

-As demonstrated in <d-cite key="zhang2024does"></d-cite>, most quantized models exhibit reduced performance on the forgetting metric.
+As demonstrated in existing literature<d-cite key="zhang2024does"></d-cite>, most quantized models exhibit reduced performance on the forgetting metric.
 This indicates that structural changes undermine the stability of fake unlearning, leading to the re-discovery of previously unlearned knowledge.
 The figure below highlights this behavior, showing degraded unlearning effectiveness in quantized models.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">